avi-singh-19/journal_app/README.md

 Journal App was created as part of technical training at Solirius Consulting in March 2023

 * Runs on Ruby version 3.2.0 and Rails 7.0.4.2
-* Automation tests use Cucumber 8.0.0, Capybara and Selenium webdrivers
+* Automation tests use Cucumber 8.0.0, Capybara and Selenium's Chrome webdrivers

 To run the app from an IDE, execute in order